 year.
 In giving the sheep a shearing, the shepherd demonstrates his love for the sheep.

 - Did you know that sheep can be shorn standing or sitting?
 We shear our sheep "sitting".

 Sheep naturally relax when in the sitting position.
 This is the way sheep are shorn all over the world,

 throughout history.
 This reminds us of our Lord Jesus, in the reference from Isaiah 53 "Like a sheep

-- Enjoy a peaceful respite at the farm - hang out on the lawn chairs and watch the sheep graze
+- Enjoy a peaceful respite at the farm - hang out and watch the sheep graze

 Discover Oklahoma Video of Shepherd's Cross